remoorejr/cordova-plugin-alpha-wkwebview-file-xhr/README.md

 ## Installation

 Plugin installation requires Cordova 4+ and iOS 9+.
-It will install the Apache Cordova WKWebView plugin `cordova-plugin-wkwebview-engine`.
+It will install the plugin `cordova-plugin-alpha-wkwebview-engine` if it has not been previously loaded.

 ```
-cordova plugin add cordova-plugin-wkwebview-file-xhr
+cordova plugin add cordova-plugin-alpha-wkwebview-file-xhr
 ```

 ## Supported Platforms